 Becoming a UX Writer vs Technical Writer

-After finding a lot of overlap between UX writing and tech writing, it is time to learn about their differences also.
+After finding a lot of overlap between UX writing and tech writing, it is time to learn about their differences.

 Career Path for UX Writer and Technical Writer

 UX writing is an evolving field with a successful career path.
 The evolution in user experience-based skills gives rise to new jobs in this field.
-UX writing has so many positions; the career trajectory ranges from a UX writer to UX researchers and senior UX professionals.
+UX writing has many positions; the career trajectory ranges from a UX writer to UX researchers and senior UX professionals.
 Fresh graduates can work in a UX writing position, and on gaining experience, they can work as a senior UX writer or a manager.
-A UX writer can also become a product manager, who oversees and guide the complete development process of a product, forming a strategy with goals and functionality of the product.
+A UX writer can also become a product manager, overseeing and guiding the complete development process of a product and forming a strategy with goals and functionality of the product.

 Skills

-As you might guess, both tech and UX writers should possess knowledge in at least the basics and mechanics of writing and editing.
+As you might guess, both tech and UX writers should possess knowledge of at least the basics and mechanics of writing and editing.
 Carrying out user research, analyzing data, and making complex information clear and easy to understand are some of the skills both roles share.
-However, there are certain skills that are pretty role-specific.
+However, specific skills are pretty role-specific.

 UX Writer Skills

 UX writers are copywriters with a knack for writing concise copy that guides a user, mapping out a streamlined user journey across the product.
-What makes them different from copywriters is their knowledge of UX and interaction design principles.
+Their knowledge of UX and interaction design principles makes them different from copywriters.
 UX writers are known for having the following skills:

 Technical Writer Skills

-Tech writers must have familiarity with topic-based writing and organized content in line with the business goals.
+Tech writers must be familiar with topic-based writing and organize content aligned with the business goals.
 They have exceptional skills in choosing the appropriate medium for the target audience.
 Here are some basic skills and qualifications a tech writer has:

-• Ability to prioritize and perform tasks in the expeditious environment
+- Ability to prioritize and perform tasks in an expeditious environment

 Educational Background & Qualifications

 A user experience writer needs to have a bachelor’s degree.
 Employers prefer majors like programming, engineering, computer design, or any related field.
-But some UX writers also come from a general copywriting background.
-Also, a psychology or journalism degree can work as a good starting point, together with completing online courses and becoming familiar with UX and user-centered writing.
-Considering the competitive market, some entry-level roles also demand one to three years of past experience in UX writing.
+However, some UX writers also come from a general copywriting background.
+Also, a psychology or journalism degree can be a good starting point for completing online courses and becoming familiar with UX and user-centered writing.
+Considering the competitive market, some entry-level roles also demand one to three years of experience in UX writing.

-In general, hiring managers prefer candidates with a bachelor’s degree for technical writing.
+In general, hiring managers prefer a candidate with a bachelor’s degree in technical writing.
 While some tech writers enter the occupation with degrees applicable to a technical specialty, many have a degree in English, journalism, communications, or any related field.
 A high school diploma is a must.
-Many technical writing jobs demand both a degree and knowledge in a specialized field, such as computer science or engineering.
+Many technical writing jobs demand a degree and knowledge in a specialized field, such as computer science or engineering.
 In addition, experience in a technical area like web design can increase your job prospects and supplement your education.

 UX Writer Salary vs Technical Writer Salary